alex-kabin/tray-monitor/README.md

 ## Tray Monitor

-Utility for monitoring various sensors and displaying results in tray icon indicators, written with C# (+WinForms) and requires .NET Framework 4.7.2+ to run.
+Utility for monitoring various sensors and displaying results as tray icon indicators.
+Written with C# (+WinForms) and requires .NET Framework 4.7.2+ to run.

 The utility is portable (has not installer) and expects to be started with command line arguments: